reverseame/RAMPAGE/README.md

 #### Datasets Definition

-For managing datasets, two classes need to be considered: DataElement and DatasetManager.
-DataElement represents a single unit with all its features.
+For managing datasets, two classes need to be considered: `DataElement` and `DatasetManager`. `DataElement` represents a single unit with all its features.
 In the base version, it only includes the domain and a boolean indicating whether the domain should be classified as malicious or not.
-If new fields or features need to be added, two new classes must be created, inheriting from DataElement and DatasetManager, respectively.
+If new fields or features need to be added, two new classes must be created, inheriting from `DataElement` and `DatasetManager`, respectively.

-In DataElement, you need to add as many attributes to the class as the number of features you want to include.
-In DatasetManager, the parseDataElement function must be overridden so that it can read the new fields of the updated DataElement.
+In `DataElement`, you need to add as many attributes to the class as the number of features you want to include.
+In `DatasetManager`, the `parseDataElement` function must be overridden so that it can read the new fields of the updated `DataElement`.

 #### Result